Nahuel88Ar/Cells-Detection-/README.md

 # Cells diatoMeasure

 ## What is this?
-This repository provides automatic algorithms to detect and measures the size of each cell in 2D microscopy images from Diatoms Cells.There is 2 different independent scripts called 'elipsis' and 'label'.
+This repository provides automatic algorithms to detect and measure the size of each cell in 2D microscopy images from diatoms cells.
+There are 2 independent scripts called 'elipsis' and 'label'.
 Also LABEL can be run in batch.

-It contain 4 files and 4 folders.
+It contains 4 files and 4 folders.

 The files are:

-**Python Tutorial for Windows** Tutorial where can see as install the software and the correct packages to use the scripts.
+**Python Tutorial for Windows** Tutorial describing how to install the software and the correct packages to use the scripts.

-**README:** General description of all the proyect.
+**README:** General description of all the project.

-**Elipsis and Label Logical Process:** Description of the theorical and logical base of the proyect.
+**Elipsis and Label Logical Process:** Description of the theorical and logical base of the project.

 **Requirements:** All the libraries you need to install to run the scripts.